 It’s no secret that Google Docs has made teachers more effective at teaching writing.
 After making a full Google Docs integration this year in my history classroom, I will never go back.
-My students are required to write every paper in Google Docs.
+I require my students to write every paper in Google Docs.
 This way, I can help with the process and not just the finished product.
-In this post, I will talk about using Google Docs and the need for a chrome browser extension called WatchDocthat allows for the most efficient, effective teaching with Google Docs.
+In this post, I will talk about using Google Docs and the need for a chrome browser extension called WatchDoc that allows for the most efficient, effective teaching with Google Docs.

-By meeting students in their documents, I assure that I see their work at least once before they turn it in.
-Therefore, if they are headed in the wrong direction, I can steer them in the right direction before the essay is due.
-In the end, when students turn in their papers, this process assures that I receive better work, as I have already addressed any major problems.
-This form of feedback and collaboration is crucial, especially for the 21st century student.
+By meeting students in their documents, I ensure that I see their work at least once before they turn it in.
+Therefore, if they are headed in the wrong direction, I can steer them in the right direction before the due date.
+In the end, when students turn in their papers, this process ensures that I receive better work, as I have already addressed any major problems.
+This form of feedback and collaboration is crucial, especially for the 21st century learner.

 Collaboration is often considered a pivotal 21st century skill.
-With Google Docs, you can easily place comments in the comments box and in the margins.
+With Google Docs, educators can easily place comments in the comments box and in the margins.
 Both of these forms of comments are immediately emailed to collaborators.
 And, if another party is in the document, you can instant message them in the side bar.
-This way, the feedback is truly “instant.”
+This way, the feedback is truly instant.
 Students can also reply to my comments and if so, I get an email notification.
 This makes the process of editing more of a discussion rather than a lecture.

 In addition, with Google Docs, it’s easy for one student to share his or her work with another for peer editing.

 Often, I will pair up students who are proving a similar thesis.
 Other times, I will pair up students based on ability.
 Peer editing with Google Docs allows me to watch the discussions that go on between students during the editing process.
 It’s hard to doubt the effectiveness of peer-to-peer discussion in learning–especially under the watchful eye of the teacher.

 Please comment and let me know how you use Google Docs.
 Check out what my colleague, Morgan Harris is doing with Google Docs here.